Navajo police ask for public's help in locating missing person

 The Navajo Police Department is asking for the public’s help in locating a missing person.

-Forty-nine-year-old Lathan Barbone was last seen April 18, 2023, leaving the Crownpoint Detention Center in Crownpoint, New Mexico.
+Sixty-four-year-old Therman Jimmie Wilson was last seen in Lupton, on the Arizona-New Mexico border.
+He was wearing a red shirt, black sweatpants and Converse sneakers of an unknown color.

-Authorities describe him as a Native American male, 5’6”, 135 pounds, with black hair and brown eyes.
-He was last seen wearing a grey pullover, jeans, a black cowboy hat and cowboy boots.
+Authorities describe Wilson as a Native American male, 5’4”, 125 pounds, with black hair and brown eyes.
+He has scares on his legs and a partial foot amputation.
+Wilson takes blood pressure medication and is known to have seizures.

+He suffers from addiction and is known to walk to Gallup, New Mexico, to purchase alcohol.

-Anyone with information on Lathan Barbone’s whereabouts or well-being is urged to contact the Navajo Police Department Crownpoint District at (505) 786-2050/2051, or call 911.
+Anyone with information on Therman Jimmie Wilson’s whereabouts or well-being is urged to contact the Navajo Police Department Window Rock District at (928) 871-6111/6112, or call 911.